-- taking the action requested in the petition - considering the petition at a council meeting - holding an inquiry into the matter - undertaking research into the matter - holding a public meeting - holding a consultation - holding a meeting with petitioners - referring the petition for consideration by the Council's appropriate overview and scrutiny committee - writing to the petition organiser setting out the Council's views about the request in the petition - no further action and the petition will be returned to the sender.
+- taking the action requested in the petition - considering the petition at a council meeting - holding an inquiry into the matter - undertaking research into the matter - holding a public meeting - holding a consultation - holding a meeting with petitioners - referring the petition for consideration by the Council's Overview and Scrutiny Committee - writing to the petition organiser setting out the Council's views about the request in the petition - no further action and the petition will be returned to the sender.

 If the petitioner is heard at any meeting of the Council they will be given up to 5 minutes in which to address the meeting followed by questions from Councillors (if applicable).
-Only one member of the delegation presenting the petition should be allowed to speak and must be someone who resides or works in the Borough.
+Only one member of the delegation presenting the petition should be allowed to speak and must be someone who resides, works or studies in the Borough.